Emmely2008/Datastructures-Algorithms/second-hand-in/README.md

 # Algirithm Hand-in
 By Emmely Lundberg

-For the Binary Tree implementation I have taken inspiration from this article [Binary Tree](https://appliedgo.net/bintree/).

 ### The implementation in summary

+For the code for the Decision Tree (DecisionTree.go) implementation I have taken inspiration from this article [Binary Tree](https://appliedgo.net/bintree/).

 Go language has been used as the programming language.

 The program consists of two files *DecisionTree.go* and _Main.go_.

+###### DecisionTree.go
+Decision tree contains all the logic regarding the decision tree

+###### Main.go
-Decision tree contains all the logic regarding the decision tree The Main.go is used to run the program and make the tests.
+The Main.go is used to run the program and make the tests.

-The implementation of this solutions consist of a balanced Binary Tree where I have carefully inserted nodes so it would be shaped to solve the problem.
+The implementation of this solutions consist of a balanced Binary Search Tree.
+The nodes contain data about the question/answer to the student.
+The nodes are inserted nodes so the binary search tree would be shaped as the Decision Tree in the task.

 I used [this site](https://www.cs.usfca.edu/~galles/visualization/BST.html) to verify that the tree were build up as I wanted.
 The graphical representation can be seen in the picture below.